-When it comes to keeping our kids occupied over the long, hot summer, sometimes we need a little help with ideas.
+When it comes to keeping our kids occupied over the long, hot summer, sometimes we need a little help with ideas to stave off summer boredom.
 Never fear!
 Below are seven activities guaranteed to keep your children busy and entertained during the next few months.

 1. Play Lotería